University of Michigan Law School, J.D.

 University of North Carolina, B.A.vCard

-Prior to joining Tycko & Zavareei LLP, Ms. Haac was a litigation associate at Covington & Burling LLP, one of the nation’s most prestigious defense-side law firms.
-During her time at Covington, she represented corporate clients in high stakes cases, focusing her practice on complex civil litigation, white collar defense work, and employment disputes.
+Anna C. Haac is a Partner in Tycko & Zavareei’s Washington, D.C. office.
+She focuses her practice on consumer protection class actions and whistleblower litigation.
+Her prior experience at Covington & Burling LLP, one of the nation’s most prestigious defense-side law firms, gives her a unique advantage when representing plaintiffs against large companies in complex cases.
+During her time at Covington, Ms. Haac represented corporate clients in high stakes cases, focusing her practice on complex civil litigation, white collar defense work, and employment disputes.
 Among other matters, Ms. Haac represented Fortune 500 companies in government investigations into violations of federal laws and regulations, advised employers on applicable federal and state employment laws, and litigated on behalf of companies and individuals in patent, insurance, and other civil matters.
-This wide variety of substantive experience makes her well-equipped to handle a diverse array of whistleblower cases.

 The purpose of this form is to provide basic information that our law firm will use to evaluate your potential qui tam case.
 We will treat all information you provide through this form as privileged and confidential.
 If you have any concerns about providing your information through this website, please feel free to call our Washington, D.C. office at (202) 973-0900 to provide your information by telephone, or send your information to our office at 1828 L Street, N.W., Suite 808, Washington, D.C.
 20036.

 Please note that, in general, we only handle cases in which a business or company has committed fraud on the government and the amount of the fraud is at least $1 million.Begin Your Confidential Case Evalutation